isdrupter/isdruption/README.md

 # isdruption
-Searching twitter accounts for keywords with pygoogle.
+Searches twitter accounts for keywords with pygoogle.

 # DEPENDENCIES:
 * You need pygoogle, grab it from here and install it: